Webuild Stadiums

 Stadionul „Al Bayt” - Qatar

-Building a stadium means to shape a work into something able to absorb and mirror the collective enthusiasm, supporters' fervour, and passion.
-A stadium is not just a functional infrastructure that meets people's needs, but a structure that meets this need while also promoting the social dimension of this sport.
+A stadium is not just an infrastructure like many others, a functional instrument that meets people's needs, but a structure that meets this need while also promoting the social dimension of this sport.

 The map of the main stadiums built by Webuild